Persib Bandung: Supporters

 Halo, Halo Bandung is a national song by Ismail Marzuki which describes the spirit of struggle of the people of Bandung city during the Bandung Sea of Fire incident in 1946.
 In the first seconds of the match, the fans will sing this song as a symbol of struggle and resistance against opposing players.

-Notable fans include Oto Iskandar di Nata (Indonesian politician), Ridwan Kamil (Indonesian politician), Try Sutrisno (6th Vice President of the Republic of Indonesia), Kamidia Radisti (Miss Indonesia 2007), Arina Ephipania (lead vocalist of Mocca), Melody Nurramdhani Laksani (former JKT48 member), Bastian Steel (former Coboy Junior member), Ariel (lead vocalist from Noah), Conchita Caroline (Sportcaster), Ananda Omesh (Indonesian presenter), and Yolla Yuliana (volleyball player).
+Notable fans include Oto Iskandar di Nata (Indonesian politician), Try Sutrisno (6th Vice President of the Republic of Indonesia), Kamidia Radisti (Miss Indonesia 2007), Arina Ephipania (lead vocalist of Mocca), Melody Nurramdhani Laksani (former JKT48 member), Bastian Steel (former Coboy Junior member), Ariel (lead vocalist from Noah), Conchita Caroline (Sportcaster), Ananda Omesh (Indonesian presenter), and Yolla Yuliana (volleyball player).

 Rivalries

-The rivalry with Persija Jakarta is known as the Indonesian El Clásico or Indonesian Derbies, wich is one of the biggest rivalries in football in Indonesia.
-This rivalry started from a national amateur competition that was not too intense, but increased since the professional league in Indonesia in the early 2000.
+The rivalry with Persija Jakarta is known as the Indonesian El Clásico or Indonesian Derbies, which is one of the biggest rivalries in football in Indonesia.
+This rivalry started from a national amateur competition that was not too intense, but it increased after the Indonesian professional football league system was implemented in 1994–95 season.
 Before the match, players will be secured using Pindad Komodo to enter the stadium.
 Supporters of them may not be present at away matches, because of restrictions from the Indonesia national security otorition to avoid clashes.
-Including competition with PSMS Medan, PSM Makassar and Persebaya Surabaya, but their supporters are allowed to attend away matches, due to safe restrictions.
+Including competition with PSMS Medan, PSM Makassar, and Persebaya Surabaya, but player security is as usual and away supporters are allowed.

 Finances and ownership

 Persib was the richest club on Southeast Asia in 2015 with total wealth of IDR 11.2 trillion according to Goal.com (Indonesian edition) website.

 Persib's success on becoming one of the most powerful financial club is certainly not without means.
 Director of Marketing Persib, M. Farhan said that the club's success was not separated from the marketing team's performance.

 Persib was previously owned by the city government and its budget was allocated from the city budget.
 In accordance with the regulations of Permendagri No. 13/2006 which was revised to Permendagri No. 59/2007, professional clubs are no longer allowed to use government budget.
 This condition forced 36 Football Union, the stakeholder of Persib, to agree giving a mandate to former Bandung Mayor Dada Rosada to save Persib so it can still enter the competition.
 PT.
 Persib Bandung Bermartabat (PT.
 PBB) was then founded on 20 August 2009 as the legal basis of the club.

-Erick Thohir, the owner of Mahaka Media, Viva Media, Philadelphia 76ers, Satria Muda BritAma Jakarta, and former owner of D.C.
-United and Inter Milan, was one of the commissioners in PT.
+Erick Thohir, the owner of Mahaka Media, Viva Media, Satria Muda BritAma Jakarta, and former owner or part-owner of D.C.
+United, Inter Milan, and Philadelphia 76ers was one of the commissioners in PT.
 Persib Bandung Bermartabat.